smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 Estimator represents the underlying machine learning model for computing the estimates.
 The framework features `ConstantEstimator` and `NeuralNetworkEstimator`.

 Common parameters for the initializer of the `Estimator`s are:
-- `outputFolder` -- The collected training data and evaluation of the training is exported there.
+- `outputFolder` &ndash; The collected training data and evaluation of the training is exported there.
 Set to `None` to disable export.
-- `name` -- String to identify the `Estimator` in the printed output of the framework (if `printLogs` is `True` and verbosity level was set by `ml_deeco.utils.setVerboseLevel`).
+- `name` &ndash; String to identify the `Estimator` in the printed output of the framework (if `printLogs` is `True` and verbosity level was set by `ml_deeco.utils.setVerboseLevel`).
-- `accumulateData` -- If set to `True`, data from all previous iterations are used for training.
+- `accumulateData` &ndash; If set to `True`, data from all previous iterations are used for training.
 If set to `False` (default), only the data from the last iteration are used for training.

 The `ConstantEstimator` is initialized with a constant, which is then returned every time predictions are requested.
 It can serve as a baseline in experiments.